Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 	var svg = d3.select("body")
 	            .append("svg");
 ```
 When we append() to the `<body>` element, D3 just adds a new `<svg>` just below the script that we're actually writing.
 Yeah, you heard that right: we're writing code to edit the document that we're writing....#MINDBLOWN.
-To prove it to yourself, open the file in your browser, right click on the svg, and select *Inspect Element*.
+If you don't believe me, open the file in your browser, right click on the svg, and select *Inspect Element*.

 The next lines just adds attributes and styles to the SVG in the same way we were doing to the circles in the [tutorial](https://strongriley.github.io/d3/tutorial/circle.html).
 We'll use SVG styling more below to style individual elements.
 [Here's the full documentation](https://www.w3.org/TR/SVG/styling.html) for styling SVG elements for reference.

 You may notice that I have started [chainin methods](http://alignedleft.com/tutorials/d3/chaining-methods) together.
 I can do that because the .attr() and .style() methods assign an attribute or style first, then they *return svg a reference to the svg that they just modified*.
 You'll see **method chaining** *a lot* in D3.

 ### 3rd Challenge, 10 minutes: Create Circles from scratch using data!
 [Same tutorial](https://strongriley.github.io/d3/tutorial/circle.html), but now move onto: **Creating Elements**.
-When you've finished that section, you should have all the tools to plot the data that's defined at the end of your script.
-Create some circles with the following attributes, which will define your first scatterplot.
-(Hint, find the second to last (or last) code block in the **Creating Elements** section, and then figure out how to modify the `function(d) { return d; }` section of the code to return the data values in the proper format)
+When you've finished that section, you should be able to figure out how to plot the data that's defined at the end of your script.

+#### Starting with the myScatterPlot.html file you created above, **add** some circles to create your first scatterplot.
+(Hint, find the second to last (or last) code block in the **Creating Elements** section of the tutorial, and then figure out how to modify the `function(d) { return d; }` section of the code to return the data values in the proper format)
 1. cx: myData
 1. cy: myData / 2
 1. radius ("r"): square root of myData (use JavaScript's Math.sqrt() function)